 The Trial Advocacy Certificate at the Sandra Day O’Connor College of Law at Arizona State University offers students the opportunity to focus their coursework on mastering the advocacy skills needed to effectively represent clients in court and other dispute-resolution processes.

-The program fuses traditional law and practice-oriented courses that draw upon the experience of distinguished trial lawyers and judges who serve as adjunct faculty.
+The certificate program fuses traditional law and practice-oriented courses that draw upon the experience of distinguished trial lawyers and judges who serve as adjunct faculty.
 This select group of legal professionals serve as mentors for students seeking to hone their advocacy skills in a wide variety of practice areas.

-The program has a focused group of core courses, litigation- oriented electives, and skills training classes, as well as a practical experience component.
+The certificate program has a focused group of core courses, litigation- oriented electives, and skills training classes, as well as a practical experience component.
 Included in the trial advocacy curriculum are a number of highly specialized one-credit, six-week courses, such as Persuasive Speech, Courtroom Ethics, and Litigation & Courtroom Technology.
 These one-credit courses are scheduled to allow students to take them back to back during a single semester.

 Other opportunities include the Holloway Trial Advocacy Award named for the late Paul W. Holloway, a noted trial attorney.
-The award is given to a student in the Trial Advocacy Program who has completed the requirements for the Trial Advocacy certificate and whose academic achievement and advocacy skills are most reflective of the fulfillment of the program’s goals.
+The award is given to a student in the Trial Advocacy Program who has completed the requirements for the Trial Advocacy certificate and whose academic achievement and advocacy skills are most reflective of the fulfillment of the certificate program’s goals.